OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Experimental details

 \paragraph{EfficientMORL~\cite{emami2021efficient}} The official EfficientMORL implementation\footnote{\url{https://github.com/pemami4911/EfficientMORL}} was used.
-Models were trained with the default hyperparameters described in the "configs/train/clevr6-128x128/EMORL.json" file of the official code repository.
+Models were trained with the default hyperparameters described in the "configs/train/clevr6-128x128/EMORL.json" file of the code repository, with the exception of the batch size, which was set to 64.

 \paragraph{SLATE~\cite{singh2022illiterate}} The official SLATE implementation\footnote{\url{https://github.com/singhgautam/slate}} was used.
-The hyperparameters were similar to the ones described in the original SLATE paper for CLEVRTex, with the exception of the batch size, which was set to 24.
+The hyperparameters were similar to the ones described in the original SLATE paper for CLEVRTex, with the exception of the batch size, which was set to 64.

+\paragraph{BO-QSA~\cite{Jia2022ImprovingOL}} The official BO-QSA implementation\footnote{\url{https://github.com/YuLiu-LY/BO-QSA}} was used.
+The hyperparameters for the mixture-based decoder were similar to the ones described in the "scripts/train/mix\_dec\_clevrtex.sh" file of the code repository, with the exception of the batch size, which was set to 64.
+The hyperparameters for the transformer-based decoder were similar to the ones described in the "scripts/train/trans\_dec\_coco.sh" file of the code repository, with the exception of the batch size, which was set to 64.

-\paragraph{SAVi~\cite{kipf2022conditional}} We modified the offcial SAVi implementation\footnote{\url{https://github.com/google-research/slot-attention-video}} into a PyTorch version, and used the unsupervised version trained only with videos.
-The architecture and hyperparameters closely followed the original SAVi paper for MOVi++ dataset with 128×128 input resolution, except for the batch size, which was set to 36.
+\paragraph{SAVi~\cite{kipf2022conditional}} We modified the official SAVi implementation\footnote{\url{https://github.com/google-research/slot-attention-video}} into a PyTorch version, and used the unsupervised version trained only with videos.
+The architecture and hyperparameters closely followed the original SAVi paper for the MOVi++ dataset with 128$\times$128 input resolution, except for the batch size, which was set to 8.

-\paragraph{STEVE~\cite{singh2022simple}}The official STEVE implementation\footnote{\url{https://github.com/singhgautam/steve}} was used.
-Models were trained with the default hyperparameters described in the "train.py" file of the official code repository, except for the batch size, which was set to 4.
+\paragraph{STEVE~\cite{singh2022simple}} The official STEVE implementation\footnote{\url{https://github.com/singhgautam/steve}} was used.
+Models were trained with the default hyperparameters described in the "train.py" file of the official code repository, except for the batch size, which was set to 8.

-\paragraph{SIMONe~\cite{kabra2021simone}}We modified the unoffcial SIMONe implementation\footnote{\url{https://github.com/lkhphuc/simone}} into a PyTorch version.
-The architecture and hyperparameters closely followed the original SIMONe paper with the following differentces: 1)the batch size was set to 8; 2)if the number of slots is 8, the feature map computed by the CNN of the encoder will be input into a sum pooling layer with kernel size (4,2) and stride (4,2); 3)if the number of slots is 12, the feature map computed by the CNN of the encoder will be input into a max pooling layer with kernel size (3,2) and stride (2,2).
+\paragraph{SIMONe~\cite{kabra2021simone}} We modified the unoffcial SIMONe implementation\footnote{\url{https://github.com/lkhphuc/simone}} into a PyTorch version.
+The architecture and hyperparameters closely followed the original SIMONe paper with the following differences: 1)the batch size was set to 8; 2)if the number of slots is 8, the feature map computed by the CNN of the encoder will be input into a sum pooling layer with kernel size (4,2) and stride (4,2); 3)if the number of slots is 12, the feature map computed by the CNN of the encoder will be input into a max pooling layer with kernel size (3,2) and stride (2,2).

 \paragraph{OCLOC~\cite{yuan2022unsupervised}} The official OCLOC implementation in the toolbox of compositional scene representation was used.
 Models were trained with the default hyperparameters described in the "exp\_multi/config\_shop\_multi.yaml" file of the official code repository, except for the batch size, which was set to 8.